fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 batch 1 (``G=2``), DP4 through micro batch 4 (``G=16``), and TP4, PP4, and CP4
 through micro batch 16 (``G=16``).
 Each configuration started in a fresh process, warmed up for 5 steps, measured 15 steps, and was repeated independently three times.
-One GPU OOMed during distributed-optimizer initialization and is therefore omitted.
+One GPU OOMed during distributed-optimizer initialization and is omitted.
 The LLM path uses MCore DDP and its distributed optimizer rather than PyTorch FSDP2.

 .. figure:: ../../_static/tutorials/distributed/spikelm-1.41b-tradeoff.png
     :width: 720px
     :alt: 1.41B SpikeLM aggregate throughput and per-GPU peak memory at different global batches

-    1.41B SpikeLM aggregate training throughput versus the busiest GPU's peak allocated memory, without gradient accumulation or memopt.
+    1.41B SpikeLM training throughput versus peak memory per GPU, without gradient accumulation or memopt.

 PP4 at ``G=16`` reached 2997.4 semantic tokens/s and 14.85 GiB/GPU, the highest
 throughput in this set; it is already close to the 2897.0 tokens/s measured at